gis-rpd/pipelines/README.md

  (unless `--no-run` was used which gives you a chance to change the config file `conf.yaml`)
 - The actual run script is called `run.sh`
 - The main log file is `./logs/snakemake.log` (use `tail -f` to follow live progress)
-- After a successful run the last line in the snakemake log file will say `(100%) done`
+- After a successful run, the last line in the snakemake log file will
+  read: `(100%) done`
 - Cluster log files can be found in the respective `./logs/` sub-directory